 The Berkeley, a hotel that’s no stranger to a superlative, sets a literal high bar with its rooftop open air pool but it’s also a gateway to a secret garden.
 Available to guests and spa-goers, it’s worth doing everything possible to find a way up there this summer.

 Lounge around, take a swim, grab a treatment or order in food and drinks.
-Best paired with a night at the hotel and an excellent meal at Michelin starred hotel restaurant Marcus or, the new restaurant, The Garden.
+Best paired with a night at the hotel and an excellent meal at Michelin starred hotel restaurant Marcus.

 Where: Wilton Place, Knightsbridge, SW1X 7RL